kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 ## 2. Prepare the base image

-### 2.1 Create a new Ubuntu 20.04 LTS Virtual Machine
+### 2.1 Create an Ubuntu 20.04.2 LTS Virtual Machine
+- Enable DHCP to get IP address
+- Install ssh server

 ### 2.2 [take a snapshot]

 ### 2.3 Copy the ssh public key
 [[ref]]()

-generate a ssh key with PuTTY Key Generator
+1. Generate a ssh key with PuTTY Key Generator
-save the private key with or without passphase protection
+1. Save the private key with or without passphase protection
-copy the public key into the file `~/.ssh/authorized_keys`
+1. Copy the public key into the file `~/.ssh/authorized_keys`
-Launch Pagent and add the private key just saved
+1. Launch Pagent and add the private key just saved
-Save a new session and append the login before the hostname (e.g. hung@194.89.64.128)
+1. Save a new session and append the login before the hostname (e.g. hung@194.89.64.128)

 ### 2.4 Disable the sudo to ask for password again
 [[ref]](https://askubuntu.com/questions/147241/execute-sudo-without-password)